HISTORIC FORT HOOD

 The rolling, semi-arid terrain is ideal for multifaceted training and testing of military units and troops.

-Additionally the Killeen, Copperas Cove, Harker Heights, Belton, Gatesville, Temple and Lampassas communities that surround us are a model of support for Army Families.
+Additionally the Killeen, Copperas Cove, Harker Heights, Belton, Gatesville, Temple and Lampasas communities that surround us are a model of support for Army Families.
 One look is all it takes to discover how we earned our famous nickname, "The Great Place."